SPORTS AND EXERCISE NUTRITION - 2022/3

 - To gain insight into the innovative ways nutrition can be used to enhance exercise performance and improve recovery

-- To provide experience of field and laboratory methods used in exercise testing, including cardiopulmonary testing (CPET)
+- To provide experience of field and laboratory methods used in exercise testing, involving students in the running of an exercise trial to assess the impact of a chosen ergogenic aid (e.g. caffeine)

-- To be able to critically appraise the suitability of commercially available sports nutrition products
+- To critically appraise the suitability of commercially available sports nutrition products and develop food equivalents.

 - To gain insight into the role of the sports nutritionist/sports dietician alongside individuals and teams